 It’s 98% natural and 10% organic as well as being non-comedogenic and dermatologically tested.
 There are no synthetic fragrances and no parabens, phenoxyethanol, phthalates, mineral oils or animal-derived ingredients are used. so good stuff!
 Here’s where you can find it.

 The Caudalie Vinosource Serum S.O.S Thirst Quenching Serum (pictured here on the left) is rich in organic grape water and hyaluronic acid and designed to capture and continually diffuse water.
-It’s light textured, non-comedogenic and suitable for all skin types.
-I started using this in the summer where it was amazing at keeping my skin hydrated.
+It’s light-textured, non-comedogenic, and suitable for all skin types.
+I started using this in the summer and it was amazing at keeping my skin hydrated.
 You can buy it here.
 I’ve featured it previously here along with some more of the range.

 When my blogger stash failed me and I needed to purchase a new foaming cleanser (as my second cleanse) I went back to one of the first brands that supported me when I started blogging for this La Roche-Posay Effaclar Purifying Foaming Gel.
 I love this brand and find that it has such an amazing range of skin care products for every type of skin and every skin issue.
 I never hear from them these days but am always thankful for being introduced to them so early on in my blogging journey.
 They set the standard for what I expect and they’re great value for money.

-I trialled a travel size bottle of this gorgeous Kiehl’s Ultra Facial Moisturizer that I picked up in the Covent Garden branch of Kiehl’s.
-This is a light lotion style moisturiser that gives lasting hydration.
+I trialed a travel-size bottle of this gorgeous Kiehl’s Ultra Facial Moisturizer that I picked up in the Covent Garden branch of Kiehl’s.
+This is a light lotion-style moisturiser that gives lasting hydration.
 Ingredients include squalane and vitamins A & E and it’s suitable for all skin types.
-I’ve found it an effective and enjoyable to use.
+I’ve found it effective and enjoyable to use.
 You can find it here (although if you get a chance to visit the Covent Garden store I would highly recommend it as the staff are amazing and fun too!)